 The 10 most litigious states are California, Florida, New York, New Jersey, Illinois, Missouri, Pennsylvania, Michigan, Connecticut and Montana.
-Many an asset protection attorney from these states and many more have utilized the services of this organization to secure assets for themselves and their clients.
+Many attorneys from from these states have utilized the services of an asset protection attorney from this organization to secure assets for themselves and their clients.
+Our attorneys can go over the pros and cons of various asset protection plans.
 This organization also works with lawsuit defendants directly.

 Why You Need Asset Protection

-The truth is that bad things can still happen to good people, and you may or may not have been lucky so far.
-The Legal Research Network has found that about 15 million lawsuits are filed in the U.S. each year, meaning there is one new lawsuit for every one of 12 adults.
-Facing those odds every year isn’t good, and a single lawsuit can devastate everything you’ve worked so hard to build.
+The truth is that bad things can still happen to good people.
+You may or may not have been lucky so far.
+The Legal Research Network has found that about 15 million lawsuits are filed in the U.S. each year.
+This means there is one new lawsuit for every one of 12 adults.
+Facing those odds every year isn’t good, and a single lawsuit can decimate everything you’ve worked so hard to build.

-Everything does not have to be lost, however.
+You do not have to lose everything, however.
 Setting up an asset protection plan now can save you the financial and personal stress you might face later.

 Asset Protection Attorney Definition

 To better understand what asset protection is, let’s start out by defining it.
-Per the Asset Protection Society, asset protection is “protecting your wealth from anyone or anything that can take your money.”
+Asset protection is “protecting your wealth from anyone or anything that can take your money,” per the Asset Protection Society.
 So an asset protection attorney specializes in the arena of keeping others from seizing your wealth.
-Anyone with any amount of wealth should have a plan to keep that wealth safe.
+Anyone with any significant amount of wealth should have a plan to keep that wealth safe.
 The earlier you start forming your plan, the better off you are.
-Once you are already facing a lawsuit, it is not too late.
+Once you are already facing a lawsuit, it is not necessarily too late.
+But the sooner you act the better.
 Don’t just sit around and be a victim.
 Take action.

-Your asset protection strategies can be simple or complicated, and the expense of them will vary depending on how much protection you need.
-Having a general understanding of your options and talking with a financial professional means that you can create the best plan for your unique situation.
+You can employ asset protection strategies that are simple or complicated.
+The expense will vary depending on how much protection you need.
+Have a general understanding of your options.
+When you do, your talk with our financial professionals will be much more meaningful.
+Thus, you can more likely work together to create the best plan for your unique situation.

 Threats to Your Assets

-If you have a good reputation and have already been careful with how you use your money, you may still be skeptical as to why you need asset protection security.
-Any individual or company has potential threats to their assets, especially those with a lot to lose, and the threats don’t end with just lawsuits.
+So, in a situation like this, do still you need asset protection security?
+It is because any individual or company has potential threats to their assets.
+This is especially the case for those with a lot to lose.
+On top of that, the threats don’t end with just lawsuits.

 In your personal life, things like divorce, debt, medical bills, and foreclosures are well-known risks to your assets.
 Other problems can come if you haven’t taken specific steps to separate your personal and professional assets.
-Employee actions and vicarious liability – when your business partner or employee has an accident – can result in lawsuits that threaten your personal assets as well.
+Employee actions and vicarious liability can result in lawsuits that threaten your personal assets as well.
+Say your business partner or employee has an accident.
 You can be held liable in an auto accident if you or your dependent drivers are uninsured or underinsured.
 If someone gets hurt on your property, regardless of if you were present, you might be liable.
-If you have a callable loan and your lender demands repayment immediately, your assets can be seized to cover the debt.
+You may have a callable loan and your lender demands repayment immediately.
+The bank can seize your assets to cover the debt.

 Most Common Causes & Reasons for Lawsuits

 Below is a list of the some of the most common reasons why lawsuits are filed according to financial publication Money Crashers.
 Notice that many can be based on “he said she said” unfounded accusations and things you do not control.
 In other words, look how many of these are things that “happen to you” rather than things caused by you.
 Own a business?
-You cannot control someone making a false sexual harassment allegation against you, an employee claiming discrimination or hurting themselves or slipping and falling in purpose in order to get compensation.
-You do not control your spouse deciding to divorce you.
-You don’t control other drivers, or if someone walks onto your property and gets hurt.
-You don’t completely control whether or not you come down with cancer or heart issues that rack up wealth-sapping medical bills that are beyond your insurance coverage.
+You cannot control someone making a false sexual harassment allegation against you.
+Nor can you control an employee claiming discrimination or hurting themselves or slipping and falling on purpose in order to get compensation.

 To protect yourself or your business from one of these liabilities, there are several different strategies you might consider.